rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 - `hasRemove`: A boolean value stating whether the array item can be removed.
 - `hasToolbar`: A boolean value stating whether the array item has a toolbar.
 - `index`: A number stating the index the array item occurs in `items`.
+- `totalItems`: A number stating the total number `items` in the array.
 - `key`: A stable, unique key for the array item.
 - `onAddIndexClick: (index) => (event?) => void`: Returns a function that adds a new item at `index`.
 - `onDropIndexClick: (index) => (event?) => void`: Returns a function that removes the item at `index`.